 For a nice thick foam, you are going to want to try a reverse dry shake.
 Shake all of your ingredients, except for the egg white or aquafaba, with ice.
 Once chilled, fine strain this, add your foaming agent, and give it another good shake.
 When you pour your cocktail, you’ll have a wonderfully dramatic foam.

 Dressing Up Your Foam

-Carefully dripping bitters down onto your foam layer, you can then drag a toothpick through the foam to create images.
-Fresh ground nutmeg or a dusting of cocoa powder can transform a cocktail as they sit on that fluffy layer, but for a professional-looking cocktail garnish, you can take it one step further by making a stencil with a piece of paper or a coaster.
+Using the A Bar Above atomizer and eyedropper set to carefully dripping bitters down onto your foam layer, you can then drag a toothpick through the foam to create images.
+Fresh ground nutmeg or a dusting of cocoa powder can transform a cocktail as they sit on that fluffy layer– but for a professional-looking cocktail garnish, you can take it one step further by making a stencil with a piece of paper or a coaster.

 Just trace out the image that you want and using a utility knife, trim the paper, leaving an opening in the shape that you want your powder.
-A quick dusting and you’ll be making like Banksy in no time.
+A quick spray with the atomizer bottle, and you’ll be making like Banksy in no time.

-The best part of dressing up your drink is that there’s really no wrong way to do it.
+The best part of a garnish for cocktails is that there’s really no wrong way to do it.
 You want three cherries instead of one?
 Have at it.
 Think that cocktail would be better with a cinnamon stick?
 You could be right, give it a shot.
 Think that your foamy cocktail would look outstanding with a rubber duck perched on the end?
-I’ll leave that one to you, but the point is, you can and should have fun with it.
+I’ll leave that one to you, but the point is, you can and should have fun with your cocktail game.
 After all, that’s what cocktails are all about.